-Camden Middle School in Kershaw County and Riverside Middle School in Anderson School District Four are the latest South Carolina middle schools to be named Schools to Watch® by the National Forum to Accelerate Middle Grades Reform.
+Batesburg-Leesville Middle School in Lexington School District 3, Beck International Academy in Greenville County School District, Muller Road Middle School in Richland 2 and Sevier Middle School in Greenville County School District are the latest South Carolina middle schools to be named Schools to Watch® by the National Forum to Accelerate Middle Grades Reform.
 The schools’ emphasis on strong academics, sensitivity to young adolescents’ needs and interests, and commitment to providing all students equal access to a high-quality education resulted in the well-deserved recognition.

 Schools are recognized for a three-year period, at the end of which they must apply for re-designation and demonstrate that they are continuing to meet the National Forum’s rigorous criteria.
 The following 4 South Carolina middle schools were re-designated as Schools to Watch:

 These principals, teachers and staff members along with their communities have dedicated themselves to being strong exemplars for sustaining growth and development of their students.
 Schools are required to submit an extensive application, undergo a site review, and display a strong commitment to the thirty-seven criteria for high performing middle schools identified by the National Forum.
 Their success has earned them this highly sought after designation.
 Each of these schools have made a commitment to the Schools to Watch Framework for continuous school improvement.

 South Carolina currently has twenty schools who have received this designation.
 Nationwide there are nearly 450 schools who have earned this designation.

 To be selected as a Schools to Watch, schools need to be:

 · Academically Excellent.
 Is the curriculum rigorous and relevant to the real world?

 · Developmentally Responsive.
 Do students have a safe, healthy and personalized learning environment that is responsive to the unique needs and interests of young adolescents?